 Digital signature is an effective way to protect document from changes and identify true sender.

 Digital signature ensures that signed document wasn’t changed by anyone other than its author.
 It is most common way to authenticate document content.
-PDF signature has numeric ID, provided by trusted certificate center.
+PDF signature has digital certificate, provided by trusted certificate center.

 Master PDF Editor allows to validate digital signatures, create them and sign documents.